gitaaron/rfm7/tech_debt.md

 # Next

+  * 'Start listening at' log mechanism is not consistent with others

+  * aws costs

+    * remove timeout to avoid waste of ec2

+    * reduce data transfer

+      * is it coming from logging or file transfer?

+        * if logging then reduce logging footprint to only necessary data

+        * if file transfer then perform experiments with smaller file size more often

+  * fix add `analysis` tests

   * calculate 'proximity' based on IP address instead of AWS region

   * add 'test' cmd line arg to 'generate-share' and if set: